Hulme Hippodrome: A 'number two' venue

-Variety theatres in Britain were divided into a hierarchy of three national networks with the top being called ‘number one’.
-This hierarchy collapsed in the mid-1950s "with remarkable speed.”
+Variety theatres in Britain were divided into a hierarchy of three national networks with the top being called 'number one'.
+This hierarchy collapsed in the mid-1950s "with remarkable speed."
 Artists were paid the most by number one venues, such as on the Moss Empires Theatres circuit, and once they started to get such bookings they would refuse booking requests from venues lower in the hierarchy.
 Number one venues were mostly in the West End theatre district in London and in some other city centres.
 Examples of a number one venue were the (First) Manchester Hippodrome on Oxford Road, and the Ardwick Empire (later the New Manchester Hippodrome) in Ardwick Green.
 Hulme Hippodrome was a number two venue (based on recollections of older people from Hulme who visited as children, knowing it was called a "second grade" variety theatre; and press comments).

 Number three venues tended to be local independents or in the smaller circuits.
 Number one venues had larger orchestras, and with a wider range of musicians.
 A benefit of being designated as a lower number venue was that their audiences would often be the first to see new artists.
-Having all three types of ‘number’ theatres nearby added to the range of acts available to local communities, like having a choice of different TV channels.
+Having all three types of 'number' theatres nearby added to the range of acts available to local communities, like having a choice of different TV channels.
 Audiences could also be set in their ways.
 In 1947 the Bristol Empire theatre, noted as a 'number two' theatre for its variety and revue shows, ran an experiment of showing eight plays.
 However the chronicler of the theatre reported that the working-class audiences stayed away and the middle-class audiences wouldn't come away from 'their' own theatres.

-Early artists at the Hip
+Variety era, Black artists at the Hipp

 Research has been done into some of the notable black performers who appeared at Hulme Hippodrome in the variety era, including Harry Scott and Eddie Whaley, Cassie Walmer, Will Garland, Chris Gill, and Ike Hatch.

+In June 1911 the following press preview was given: